Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 A central contribution of our research is moving beyond coarse-grained spatial analysis of mobile traffic, which traditionally relies on Voronoi geometries to approximate base station coverage.
 We refine earlier approaches that incorporated azimuth angles, \ie dividing base station coverage into antenna sectors to optimize coverage\cite{janecek2015cellular,zanella2024characterizing}, to isolate mobile traffic at specific small-scale urban spaces, such as parks.
 Our method is illustrated in \autoref{fig:park_selection_methodology}.
 In Jardin du Luxembourg (\autoref{fig:park_selection_methodology}A), the traditional Voronoi geometry (dark orange outline) covers the park but also a wide surrounding area.
 By considering the base station's three antenna sectors (S1–S3), we can define a more precise coverage area (light orange outlines).
 Sector S1 primarily covers the park (orange area) and is the most suitable for our analysis, while S2 and S3 point in other directions and should be excluded, as they do not cover the park.

 Concretely, we followed three steps: 1) selecting antennas that sufficiently cover parks (\autoref{fig:park_selection_methodology}A/B), 2) identifying parks served by those antennas (\autoref{fig:park_selection_methodology}B), and 3) retaining parks where the assigned traffic exceeds the thresholds defined for reliable attribution (\autoref{fig:park_selection_methodology}C).
-This process resulted in a final set of 45 parks for analysis (listed in \autoref{tab:selected_parks} in the Appendix).
-We observed a direct correlation between the Quality of Coverage metric and park area (\autoref{fig:park_selection_methodology}C), indicating that our sample mainly includes medium- to large-sized parks.
-This outcome is expected, as larger parks are more likely to be served by dedicated antennas, even though modern cellular networks are dense in urban areas, the individual coverage areas are too small to cover small neighborhood parks.
+This process results in a final set of 45 parks for analysis (further details of studied parks in Supplementary Information).
+We observe a direct correlation between the Quality of Coverage metric and park area (\autoref{fig:park_selection_methodology}C), indicating that our sample mainly includes medium- to large-sized urban parks.
+This outcome is expected, as larger parks are more likely to be served by dedicated antennas.
+Even though modern cellular networks are dense in urban areas, the individual coverage areas are often too small to cover small neighborhood parks.
+This data limitation reflects the current spatial granularity of mobile network deployment and prevented us from reliably analyzing small and pocket-sized urban parks.